in28minutes/learning-paths-cloud-and-devops/00-short-videos/devops.md

 			- new applications have migrated to other solutions

 ## Next

+- Docker and Kubernetes in Microservices Evolution
+	- Microservices Needs
+		- Standardization
+		- Technology Infrastructure
+	- Docker/Containers enable Standardization
+	- Kubernetes/Container Orchestration enable Technology Infrastructure
+- Serverless vs Containers - What is winning?
+	- Serverless
+		- Pay for Use
+		- Do not worry about servers
+	- Containers enable Standardization
+	- Serverless - Functions > Container > Databases
+	- Containers - Container Orchestration
+	- Serverless & Containers - Both are winning
+- DELETE
+- Should you learn Cloud before DevOps?
+	- What is DevOps?
+	- What is Cloud?
+	- Enterprises use DevOps without Cloud
+	- DevOps is easy in the Cloud
+	- Start Learning Cloud First
+- Which DevOps tools to learn first?
+	- DevOps
+		- Communication, Feedback and Automation
+		- Entire Lifecycle of Software Development
+		- 100s of Tools
+		- Identify 5 Job Profiles You want to Apply
+			- Find Gaps
+			- Fill them
+		- Learn Cloud
+		- 3 Tools I Recommend: Docker, Kubernetes and Terraform
+- Which Job Next?
+Cloud or AI or ML or Data Engineering or Block Chain?
+	- Each of these is growing fast: Cloud, AI, ML, Data Engineering and Block Chain
+	- Which of these value your EXISTING SKILLS?
+	- Which of these is EASIER for you to MASTER?
-- Build on your experience
+	- IDEALLY Switch to an area which builds on your experience
-	- If you are a Java developer, learn how to containerize applications, learn how to deploy them to cloud, get a few cloud certification
-	- Rather than switching to data engineering or block chain or AI
+		- Java developer: Docker > Kubernetes > Cloud Certifications
-	- If you are a DBA, focus on data engineering, focus on data in the cloud!
+		- DBA: Data engineering, focus on data in the cloud
-- FinOps
-	- Value NOT just reducing costs
-	- Finance + DevOps
 - Short: Ansible in 1 Minute
-- AWS Cloud Development Kit
+- What is AWS Cloud Development Kit? vs Terraform
 	- First-class programming languages instead of configuration files
 	- TypeScript, JavaScript, Python, Java, C# and .NET
-- Azure DevOps
-	- Hosted Git repos, CI/CD pipelines, backlog management and artifact repository
-	- Multi-cloud deployments
-- AWS Fargate
+- Running Serverless Containers: AWS Fargate, Google Cloud Run
 	- You don't want the complexity of K8S or ECS
 	- Run Docker containers without managing VMs
-	- Useful when AWS Lambda functions is not good enough for you!
+	- Google Cloud Option: Cloud Run (Knative compatible)
+	- AWS Solution: AWS Fargate
+- 4 Key DevOps Metrics | Evaluate DevOps Maturity of an Enterprise
+	- Google Cloud’s DevOps Research and Assessment (DORA) Report
+		- Change lead time: Time gap between commit and production release
+		- Deployment frequency: How often do you release to production?
+		- Mean time to restore (MTTR): How fast can you recover from production errors?
+		- Change fail percentage: Percentage of failed deployments
-- Argo CD
+- DELETE
 - GitOps
-	- desired state vs cluster state
-- Binary attestation
-	- Is your container image (or binary) authorized for deployment?
-- Chaos Engineering
-	- Chaos Monkey from Netflix's Simian Army suite
-	- Running experiments in production to test the resilience of your distributed systems!
-	- Be careful
-- 4 Metrics from Google Cloud’s DevOps Research and Assessment (DORA) team
-	- Change lead time
-	- Deployment frequency
-	- Mean time to restore (MTTR)
-	- Change fail percentage
-- GitOps
-	- Continuous Deployment Approach
 	- 1: Declare Desired State in Git repository
-	- 2: Have an automated process to sync desired state to your prod environment
+	- 2: Sync Desired State to PROD using automated process
-	- To make a change, you update your git repo (never make changes directly to prod environment)
+	- RULE: To make a change, you update your git repo
+		- Never make changes directly to prod environment
+	- Advantages:
-	- Deploy Faster More Often, Fast Error Recovery (just revert), Self-documenting Deployments (complete history of changes)
+		- Deploy Faster More Often
+		- Fast Error Recovery (just revert)
+		- Self-documenting Deployments (complete history of changes)
-	- Can be Push ( Jenkins) or Pull (ArgoCD or Flux)
+	- Can be Push (Jenkins) or Pull (ArgoCD or Flux)
 	- Popularly used with Kubernetes (but not limited to it)
 - GitHub Actions
-	- code-defined pipeline
+	- Continuous integration and continuous delivery (CI/CD) platform
+	- Workflow is triggered by an event
+		- Workflow contains jobs which can have multiple steps - Each step can be associated with an action or a script
+	- Code-defined workflow - A workflow can contain actions created by the community, or you can create your own actions directly within your application's repository.
+	- Support for Node.js, Python, Java, Ruby, PHP, Go, Rust, .NET apps
 	- Great starting point for smaller projects
+	- Deploy to cloud
+- DELETE
+- Skaffold
+	- Fast.
+Repeatable.
+Simple.
+	- Local Kubernetes Development.
+	- automate local development workflows
+	- detects changes in source code (triggers workflows)
+	- Skaffold handles the workflow for building, pushing and deploying your application, allowing you to focus on what matters most: writing code.
+	- Flexible
+		- Build - Docker, Jib, Buildpacks, ...
+		- Deploy - kubectl, helm, kustomize, ..
+- Cloud Native Computing Foundation (CNCF)
+	- vendor-neutral home for many of the fastest-growing open source projects (advance container technology)
+	- Founding members include Google, Red Hat, Twitter, Intel ..
+	- containerd (Container Runtime), Kubernetes, Jaeger, fluentd (Logging), Prometheus, Linkerd (Service Mesh) and Helm ("package manager")
+	- CKA and CKAD
+- Observability vs Logging vs Tracing vs Metrics
+	- what’s happening in production without changing your code (solving problems by putting data to work)
+	- Scope is bigger than monitoring
+	- Traces + Metrics + Logs
+	- Instrumentation
+	- OpenTelemetry
+- OpenTelemetry vs OpenCensus vs OpenTracing
+	- OpenTracing - Focused on Tracing
+	- OpenCensus - metrics + tracing
+	- OpenTelemetry = merging of OpenCensus + OpenTracing
+		- Great step to standardize observability and tools
+		- pluggable backends
+			- Prometheus (for metrics)
+			- Logstash, or FluentD, Elasticsearch (for logs),
+			- Jaeger, Zipkin (for traces)
+		- Integration with AWS, Azure, Google Cloud
+- 3 Important DevOps Practices
+	- Continuous Integration
+	- Continuous Delivery/Deployment
+	- Infrastructure as Code
+	- Containers and Container Orchestration
+- Building Container Images - 3 Best Practices
+	- Keep them small
+	- Build them fast
+		- Understand layer caching
+	- Take care of security
+	- Understand networking
+- 3 Important Kubernetes Concepts
+	- Pods, Replica Sets, Service and Deployment
+- Docker and Kubernetes Simplify DevOps
+	- Provision Clusters, Deploy Microservice Containers
+	- If you are using Docker containers for running your applications, the containers are self sufficient and will have all the required configuration packed into it for your application.
+In this case, the need of a configuration management tool like chef or puppet is not that much.
+But you still need something to manage your infrastructure with code.
+Because the containers will ultimately run on top of a server/vm in a cloud infra.
+Terraform can step in and create your required infra for your containers to run on.
+- Kubernetes vs Docker Compose vs Docker Swarm
+	- Kubernetes (CNCF)
+	- Docker Swarm - Container Orchestration with easier installation, limited features (less mature scaling, automatic load balancing, additional setup for logging and monitoring, restricted to Docker, less used and supported)
+- Kubernetes - OpenShift vs EKS vs AKS vs GKE
+- Running Docker in AWS
+- Running Docker in Azure
-- Google BigQuery ML
+- Running Docker in Google Cloud
-	- Run ML directly from BigQuery
+- 3 Kubernetes Best Practices
+	- Version Control for Configuration Files
+	- Security - Namespaces and RBAC
+	- Helm
+	- Service Mesh - Istio
+	- Set Resource Requests & Limits
+	- Ensure that Docker Best Practices are adhered to!
+	- Set up CI/CD
+- DevOps with Kubernetes
-	- SQL-based approach
+	- Simple Example
 - GraalVM
 	- Compiles Java code into a native binary ( serverless architecture)
 	- Ideal for Containers